-4 credits (fall and spring)=3 hr. lecture and 1 hr. lab Prerequisites: None
+4 credits (fall and spring) 3 hr. lecture and 1 hr. lab Prerequisites: None

 Fundamentals of Life Science is an introductory course designed for non-science majors.
 Using scientific analytic techniques and problem solving skills, students will demonstrate and communicate how evolutionary theory connects and unifies the following principles: living organisms are highly organized, living organisms must take in and use energy (metabolism), living organisms must grow and reproduce, and humans are living organisms.
 Emphasis is placed on the nature of life at the cellular and molecular level and includes an understanding of the functional and structural hierarchy from cells to ecosystems.
 The laboratory exercises will introduce students to the proper use of a microscope and will involve experiments and demonstrations illustrating the topics covered.
 Students will be required to use critical thinking skills to analyze and evaluate data.
 This course meets the SR (Social Responsibility) requirement of the General Education Program and the Lab Science Requirement for Life and Physical Sciences.
-If more than 3 lab exercises are missed, the course will no longer fulfill the lab science requirement and will count only as a 3 credit non-lab elective.
 This course will also meet the Problem Solving/Analysis and Communications requirements of the new ABE-based General Education Program.